celinero/celinero/README.md

 ### Hello World 👋

-- 🌱 I’m currently learning GIT
+- 🌱 I’m currently studying to become a front-end developper
 - 📫 How to reach me: www.linkedin.com/in/celine-roure

 <!--